zackforbing/ruby-submissions/1606-b/mid_module_diagnostic/rubric.md

 2: Developer can execute an algorithm or plan given to them
 1: Developer struggles to implement an algorithm or plan

-3. Ruby Syntax & Standard Library
+3. Feature Completeness

-4: Developer is able to independently implement solutions using the best-choice tools Ruby has to offer
+4: Developer is able to finish all prescribed functionality, refactor and have all passing tests
-3: Developer is able to implement solutions in Ruby, but may require some prompting to arrive at the best-choice tools
+3: Developer is able to implement all functionality and all tests pass
-2: Developer is able to implement solutions in Ruby with direct instruction
+2: Developer is missing one piece of functionality
-1: Developer is unable to implement working solutions even when prompted
+1: Developer is unable to implement at least 50% functionality

 4. Rails Syntax & API